telecombcn-dl/2018-dlcv/_posts/2000-01-07-registration.md

 **If you have taken a previous edition of DLAI, DLCV, DLSL or have previous experience on deep learning:**

 * __Master students at ETSETB__: Registration is available from the [ETSETB academic office](http://www.etsetb.upc.edu/ca/els-serveis/secretaria-oberta).
-There is an extraordinary registration around early/mid June, check with the academic office.
+There is an extraordinary registration between May 28th and June 1st, 2018.
+You can request it from [esecretaria](https://esecretaria.upc.edu) and choose "Procedures > related to enrollment".
+There you must choose "Enrollment change" or "add a subject".
+Only requests made this way will be taken into account.

 * __Bachelor (grau) students at ETSETB__: You can register these credits as "conjunt d'activitats d'extensió universitària".
 Registration is available from the [ETSETB academic office](http://www.etsetb.upc.edu/ca/els-serveis/secretaria-oberta).
-There is an extraordinary registration around early/mid June, check with the academic office.
+There is an extraordinary registration between May 28th and June 1st, 2018.
+You can request it from [esecretaria](https://esecretaria.upc.edu) and choose "Procedures > related to enrollment".
+There you must choose "Enrollment change" or "add a subject".
+Only requests made this way will be taken into account.

 * __CFIS students__: Register directly at the [CFIS academic office](https://cfis.upc.edu/ca).